addu390/addu390.github.io/_pages/about.md

 - Developed lab instructions relevant to the topics covered in the class to put theory into practice in the real world, such as the effect of rounding errors in geometric algorithms.

-- Conducted weekly labs and office hours to assist with lab procedures and assignments.
+- Conducted weekly labs and office hours to assist with lab procedures and assignments for a class of 25 students.
 Followed by marking the assignments with feedback covering areas of improvement and strengths.

 ### Computer Science Tutor; SuperProf, Halifax, NS (2021-10 - 2021-12)